 - Personal protection equipment — make sure you have the right gear for the job.

-To appropriately control the hazard, more than one control may be required.
-To guarantee that the controls applied remain effective, they must be maintained.
+Later, during implementation, more than one control may be required.
+To ensure that the applied controls remain effective, they must be monitored, evaluated, improved and maintained.

 Examples of Dust controls